-Queensland state schools embrace a multitude of cultural, religious and non-religious beliefs.
+Queensland state schools undertake a range of cultural, religious and non-religious activities.
 Under the Education (General Provisions) Act 2006, schools are to provide Religious Instruction (RI) if approached by a faith group seeking to provide RI and students of that faith attend the school.